 HR Director Guide: Building a Wellness Program That Retains Talent

-TL;DR: Employees who access physician-advised wellness programs show measurable improvements in retention, productivity, and health markers.
+TL;DR: Employees who access evidence-based wellness programs show measurable improvements in retention, productivity, and health markers.
 A structured corporate wellness program reduces turnover by up to 25% while improving engagement and reducing healthcare costs.
 This guide walks HR leaders through designing, implementing, and measuring a program that actually works.

 The Business Case: Why Wellness Programs Drive Retention